edgarpf/aws-cda-tips/README.md

 -  An atomic counter allows all write requests to be applied in the order they are received by incrementing or decrementing the attribute value.

+- The BatchGetItem operation returns the attributes of one or more items from one or more tables.

+- Set a smaller page size for the scan can be used to minimize the impact of a scan on a table’s provisioned throughput.

 - An item stored in a DynamoDB can contain any number of attributes associated to it.

+- Strongly consistent reads uses more provisioned read throughput than eventually consistent reads.

 - DynamoDB does not support cross table joins